-&lt;sup>2 This provision states that "abortion shall not be punishable if performed by a doctor with the consent of the pregnant woman or her legal representative, if any, when it is the only way to save the life of the mother or to avoid serious and permanent harm to her health".
+3 This provision states that "abortion shall not be punishable if performed by a doctor with the consent of the pregnant woman or her legal representative, if any, when it is the only way to save the life of the mother or to avoid serious and permanent harm to her health".

-&lt;sup>3 A copy of the request is contained in the file.
+4 Copy of the request is contained in the file.